 - You will have opportunity if desired to spend more extended time in the graves if you desire, as well as on the land.

 We’re greatly enthused for the continued development of this offering Perhaps it will be a time that Elders choose to work on something as a group, and perhaps Elders will bring projects (like a writing project) and work mostly on their own…whatever shapes up, we anticipate that bringing Elders together for an extended period of time will be full of goodness!

 Returning Elder Program Registration Process:

 Scholarships will be available.
 Our goal is to ensure that money is never the reason men can’t participate.
 This is essential!
-Ask.
+Ask if you need funds.
 And if you are a person of means, consider giving towards scholarships!